 Fox has had an X-Force movie cooking with Jeff Wadlow for quite some time (some more details of that can be found here), but for the moment, it appears that Deadpool and Gambit have taken priority over this one.
 Perhaps we'll see plans for X-Force start to solidify after X-Men: Apocalypse has come and gone.

 It's still possible that some of those Warner Bros/DC superhero movies may shift around a little, but this is by far the clearest picture we've had so far of the schedule.
 We did discuss a few other possibilities, including when we might see Man of Steel 2 or a solo Batman movie right here.
 Sandman doesn't have a release date yet, but that project is moving right along.
-Sadly, it looks like Guillermo Del Toro's Justice League Dark movie (sometimes known as Dark Universe) is no more, as he probably doesn't have room in his schedule for it.
+Guillermo Del Toro's Justice League Dark movie (sometimes known as Dark Universe) is still in the works, but there's nothing close to a release window for it.